ucdavis/ecs132/Blog.md

 **Spring 2023**

+**May 1, 1550:**

+I have added clarification to Problem 2.

+Also, in Quiz 1, Tuesday section, if you answered (2.2) to Problem 1 but did not get credit, let me know and I'll fix it.

 **April 30, 1530:**

 Earlier I stated that the statement of Problem 2 in the Homework would be changed.
 It is now changed, and ready for your work.